 Why the Maldives?

 The country is ideal for stargazing because of its location; since it’s just above the equator, one can enjoy views of both southern and northern hemisphere stars.
-Be you staying at a city hotel or a luxury resort Maldives has to offer, observing constellations is easy to do.
+Even if you are staying at a city hotel or a luxury Maldives water villa, observing constellations is easy to do.

 Places for Stargazing